Table of Contents

 Payment and filing time for Delaware Withholding Tax

-Quarterly basis: the due date is the last day of the month following the end of a quarter.
-You will need to file a Form W-1Q (Delaware tax withholding form).
+The due date for filing is the last day of the month following the end of each quarter.
+Employers are expected to use Form W-1Q (Delaware tax withholding form) for reporting.

-Monthly basis: the due date is the 15th day of the month following the end of a month.
+The due date is the 15th day of the month following the end of a month.
 Employers will need to file a Form W-1.

 This schedule divides each month into eight payment periods, which end on the 3rd, 7th, 11th, 15th, 19th, 22nd, 25th, and the last day of the month.
 The due dates for reporting are the 3rd day after the conclusion of each payment period, excluding weekends and holidays.
 Employers using this schedule should utilize Form W-1A for reporting purposes.

-The answer to “Which payment schedule your company will follow” depends greatly on the amount of withholding tax.
-The bigger the amount, the more frequently you will need to pay taxes and file reports.
+Employers must choose their filing time based on the amount of withholding tax.
+The bigger the amount, the more frequently employers will need to pay taxes and file reports.

 |No more than $3,600

 |More than $3,600 to $20,000

 The withheld amount will be assessed in a “lookback period”.
 This lookback period covers the period from July 1st to June 30th just before the calendar year in question.
 For instance, when calculating taxes for the year 2020, the lookback period used was from July 1, 2018, to June 30, 2019.

 BIG NOTE: If your company is newly established and you hire new employees, you will have to pay Delaware withholding tax and file returns monthly until the next “lookback period”.